GStreamer/gstreamer/markdown/tutorials/basic/time-management.md

 if (data.playing) {
 ```

-First off, if we are not in the `PLAYING` state, we do not want to do
+If the pipeline is in `PLAYING` state, it is time to refresh the screen.
-anything here, since most queries would fail.
-Otherwise, it is time to
+We don't want to do anything if we are not in `PLAYING` state, because
-refresh the screen.
+most queries would fail.

 We get here approximately 10 times per second, a good enough refresh
 rate for our UI.
 We are going to print on screen the current media